RottenKiwi2004/EGCI113/05 ScanFormatted/05-01 Input.md

 Value: 5
 ```

-Before you ask, ***no***, that ampersand (`&`) in `scanf` is there intentionally and it has meaning.
+Before you ask, ***no***, that ampersand (`&`) in `scanf` is there intentionally and it has a meaning.
 Don't miss it, or else your program will crash!
 You will learn about this in detailed in Advanced Computer Programming course.

 You can also input many values in single scanf